--> About AutoPi | Our History

 AutoPi began as a small engineering project in 2016, built by three founders with a shared interest in vehicle electronics and software.
-The first product direction was validated through a Kickstarter launch, which pushed the project from prototype work into a real production roadmap.
+A Kickstarter launch validated the direction - and pushed the project from prototype work into a real production roadmap.

 Your right to extend